vduce/randa-kassis-website/public/articles/article46.md

 What is certain is that the conflation of culture and divinity became deeply embedded in the collective unconscious of the region’s inhabitants.
 As a result, the existence of both individual and community became inextricably linked to the existence of God.
 And with this came a profound obstacle: any individual attempt to break free from this collective destiny is met not with curiosity, but with rejection—and often, erasure.

-I can only conclude with Nietzsche’s words: “Man cannot rise high if he remains ignorant of his destiny.”
+I can only conclude with Nietzsche’s words: 'Man cannot rise high if he remains ignorant of his destiny'.